awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

 # Mapping Disks to Volumes on Your Windows Instance<a name="ec2-windows-volumes"></a>

 Your Windows instance comes with an EBS volume that serves as the root volume\.
 If your Windows instance uses AWS PV or Citrix PV drivers, you can optionally add up to 25 volumes, making a total of 26 volumes\.
-For more information, see [Instance Volume Limits](volume_limits.md)
+For more information, see [Instance volume limits](volume_limits.md)

 Depending on the instance type of your instance, you'll have from 0 to 24 possible instance store volumes available to the instance\.
 To use any of the instance store volumes that are available to your instance, you must specify them when you create your AMI or launch your instance\.
 You can also add EBS volumes when you create your AMI or launch your instance, or attach them while your instance is running\.
 For more information, see [Making an Amazon EBS Volume Available for Use on Windows](ebs-using-volumes.md)\.